garrekstemo/Intro-to-Julia-for-spectroscopic-analysis/ReadMe.md

 Chapters 7 through 10 cover data analysis and visualization.
 These can be covered in about a week, maybe a little more depending on how much detail is spent on each chapter.

-Feel free to cut out sections that are not relevant or if time is a concern.

 ### Example schedule